escodb/design/src/remove.md

 application could sensibly do with a rejected `remove()` other than make the exact decision we just did about whether to bail or retry based on a blanket policy, rather than on the state of the document in question.
-It would only make sense for VaultDB's Query API to expose rejection as a mode of failure if we _also_ expose versioning and don't retry operations ourselves, which would fundamentally change the design.
+It would only make sense for EscoDB's Query API to expose rejection as a mode of failure if we _also_ expose versioning and don't retry operations ourselves, which would fundamentally change the design.